interim Chief executive officer, foundation trustee

 Prior to coming to the non-profit sector, Patrick held a variety of leadership roles with Coca-Cola Enterprises as part of their finance, operations and marketing functions.

 Patrick is a Thrivent/LECNA Fellow, a leadership program organized around vocation, calling and visionary organizational leadership designed to equip the next generation of leaders of Lutheran organizations.

 As interim CEO, Patrick is focused on continuing LSS’ strong position as a leader in growing innovative and effective social services in Minnesota.

 Patrick earned his business degree from the University of St. Thomas in Saint Paul.
 A Stillwater resident, he serves as the board chair of the National Lutheran Financial Managers Association, and is an active leader in his community, volunteering as an adult leader in the Boy Scouts of America, coaching youth sports and as part of St. Michael’s Church in Stillwater.

-Mike Huray became the Senior Director of Finance for Lutheran Social Service of MN on July 1, 2012, and with the support from five Finance Managers, is responsible for overseeing budgeting, forecasting, monthly financial review and variance analysis for all LSS and Children’s Home services.
-On July 1, 2015 he was appointed the additional role of Chief Financial Officer of Children’s Home.
-Previous to July 2012, he served for ten years as a Finance Manager supporting several lines of service with their financials.
+Mike Huray became the Chief Financial Officer for Lutheran Social Service of MN in 2019, and with the support from five Finance Managers, is responsible for overseeing budgeting, forecasting, monthly financial review and variance analysis for all LSS and Children’s Home services.
+On July 1, 2015 he was appointed the additional role of Chief Financial Officer and Treasurer of Children’s Home.
+Previous to his current role, he served for ten years as a Finance Manager supporting several lines of service with their financials.